 - Parts have been sitting around gathering dust (contaminant) for months

-- There is no one-size-fits all solution when it comes to adhesion
+- There is no one-size-fits-all solution when it comes to adhesion

 - Other supply chain companies might not share your goal of increasing bond quality

 Firstly, you’ll notice that not everyone builds products or parts the same way.
-This is helpful because every OEM has a different use-case.
+This is helpful because every OEM has a different use case.
 But when you’ve picked a supplier and ordered the parts, sometimes they’ve been sitting in a warehouse for months, waiting for you to reach the point where you’re ready to adhere the windshield to the car frame.
 The manufacturer now faces a dilemma.
-They can either utilize outdated surface energy tests, such as dyne and water break tests, or opt for a more efficient method of rapid water contact angle measurements with the help of the Surface Analyst.
+They can either utilize outdated surface energy tests, such as dyne and water break tests or opt for a more efficient method of rapid water contact angle measurements with the help of the Surface Analyst.
 This automated approach guarantees that the surfaces meet the required standards, saving time and effort.
-If you fail to measure the contact angle at this point in the process, you open yourself up to risk which could include a variety of recalls later down the line, and even injury to customers.
+If you fail to measure the contact angle at this point in the process, you open yourself up to risk, which could include a variety of recalls later down the line and even injury to customers.

 Secondly, there is no one-size-fits-all solution to adhesion.
 However, including a water contact angle specification for your supply chain suppliers and vendors reduces the risk associated with outsourcing materials.
 Water contact angle specifications ensure that even if your process changes, you are aware of the surface’s quality and readiness when you first receive it from your vendor.
 It’s one of the most effective control methods manufacturers should implement.
-To further minimize any potential risks, it is possible to add specifications for water contact angle during assembly at every Critical Control Point along your production line for optimal results.
+To further minimize any potential risks, it is possible to add specifications for water contact angle during an assembly at every Critical Control Point along your production line for optimal results.

 Finally, adding a water contact angle specification to your list of “to-dos” for each supplier or vendor opens up a door of accountability both for the OEM and the vendors.
 This is an untapped area of massive potential savings.
-The earlier you catch cleanliness lacking in the products you receive from outsourcing, the sooner you can clean them or ask for new ones to be made, and then move on to the next step of the process.
+The earlier you catch cleanliness lacking in the products you receive from outsourcing, the sooner you can clean them or ask for new ones to be made and then move on to the next step of the process.
 Instead of assuming the product or component from your supplier is sufficient, bonding it, and then seeing it fall apart once it’s on the road, in the air, or in the hands of an expert, you can add quality control standards and automatically reduce risk with contact angle as a surface cleanliness specification.
 Product failure while in the field is a bad look for the suppliers, your company, and for you.

 Examples of Manufacturers that Have Specified a Cleanliness Level and Avoided Bond Failures

-When we think of specific case studies we’ve done with partners who have increased process control, and along with it, ROI, one specific automotive manufacturer comes to mind.
-Keep in mind, implementing process control in the supply chain network applies to most (if not all) industries, not just automotive.
-It’s also commonly used in software, electronics and the oil and gas industries.
+When we think of specific case studies, we’ve done with partners who have increased process control, and along with it, ROI, one specific automotive manufacturer comes to mind.
+Keep in mind implementing process control in the supply chain network applies to most (if not all) industries, not just automotive.
+It’s also commonly used in software, electronics, and the oil and gas industries.

 The Best Duo: Water Contact Angles and the Production Parts Approval Process

 The numerous automobile manufacturers Brighton Science has partnered with are routinely looking to optimize their processes and unlock potential savings by measuring cleanliness.
 One way our partner OEMs at automotive companies around the world test cleanliness is by measuring the water contact angle of sealing surfaces prior to receiving them at each plant (a critical control point for that process).
-This cleanliness measurement ensures reliability from their supply vendors and gives leadership a guidepost in case the water contact angle suddenly spikes somewhere along their process and they’re forced to take corrective actions.
-Having this measurement guarantees it wasn’t the OEM’s fault, but instead that contamination of must have occurred since arriving at the plant.
+This cleanliness measurement ensures reliability from their supply vendors and gives leadership a guidepost in case the water contact angle suddenly spikes somewhere along their process, and they’re forced to take corrective actions.
+Having this measurement guarantees it wasn’t the OEM’s fault, but instead, that contamination must have occurred since arriving at the plant.

 How Brighton Science Can Enhance Process Control for All Manufacturers

 It’s no surprise that implementing a tool like the Surface Analyst will unlock a new level of productivity, quality control, and cleanliness throughout your supply chain network.
-It’s not just imperative, but it’s necessary to add a Water Contact Angle specification to your manufacturing process to hold your suppliers accountable to defective products and to help your teams notice where you could be losing surface cleanliness in your process.
+It’s not just imperative, but it’s necessary to add a Water Contact Angle specification to your manufacturing process to hold your suppliers accountable for defective products and to help your teams notice where you could be losing surface cleanliness in your process.
 Surface intelligence emphasizes techniques reflected in the teachings of Lean Manufacturing and Six Sigma, specifically the following: